Debate: Asian Universities Debating Championship

 United Asian Debating Championship is the biggest university debating tournament in Asia, where teams from the Middle East to Japan come to debate.
 It is traditionally hosted in Southeast Asia, where participation is usually highest compared to other parts of Asia.

 Asian debates are largely an adaptation of the Australasian format.
 The only difference is that each speaker is given 7 minutes of speech time, and there will be points of information (POI) offered by the opposing team between the 2nd to 6th minutes of the speech.
+A point of information (POI) is an opportunity for opponent debaters to formally inject in the speech of the current speaker, and it may take the form of a question, clarification, callout or a brief rebuttal, and must remain within the 15 second limit.
 This means that the 1st and 7th minute is considered the 'protected' period where no POIs can be offered to the speaker.

 The debate will commence with the Prime Minister's speech (first proposition) and will be continued by the first opposition.
 This alternating speech will go on until the third opposition.
 Following this, the opposition bench will give the reply speech.
 In the reply speech, the opposition goes first and then the proposition.
 The debate ends when the proposition ends the reply speech.
-4 minutes are allocated for the reply speech, and no POIs can be offered during this time.
+Four minutes are allocated for the reply speech, and no POIs can be offered during this time.